-To achieve good rankings for an internal page, you will need 500-800 words outlining the topic.
-Google is supposed to be rewarding authentic, original, useful and comprehensive content…
+To achieve good rankings for an internal page, you will need 500-1,000 words outlining the topic.
+Google is intent on rewarding authentic, original, useful and comprehensive content…

-Build yourself a lots of unique pages with 800+ words apiece, targeting different keywords/phrases on each page.
-Now you’ve got some substance for the SE’s to work with.
-DON’T target the same phrase on multiple pages because you’d be foolishly competing with yourself… Google will not allow multiple pages from the same site to dominate SERPs…
+Build yourself a lot of unique pages with 800+ words apiece, targeting different Topics (as distinct from keywords/phrases) on each page.
+Now you’ve got some substance for the SEs to work with.
+Don’t target the same topic on multiple pages because you’d be foolishly competing with yourself… Google will not allow multiple pages from the same site to dominate SERPs…

 Incoming Links & Anchor Text